| |

 [updated 29.04.2024]

-Multimedia-supported teaching and learning material to intensify teaching will be provided in the course and via Moodle.
+| Recommended or required reading: Multimedia-supported teaching and learning materials to intensify teaching will be provided in the course and via Moodle.